 The sunken harbor covers an area of 200,000 sq. m. and includes remnants of basins, breakwaters, loading piers, storage rooms, a promenade, and a lighthouse.
-Wrecked ships and cargos, ancient anchors, and even one ship that carried illegal immigrants, have been discovered on the seabed.
+Wrecked ships and cargo, ancient anchors, and even one ship that carried illegal immigrants have been discovered on the seabed.

 The Caesarea Development Corporation believes that the park will attract divers and archeologists from around the world, as the underwater tour affords a unique, one of its kind experience – following the technical wonders of ancient harbor construction, observing the ingenious building methods of Herod’s engineers, who built the first breakwater in history.

 The underwater park was adapted for visitors with funds provided by the Caesarea Development Corporation, however, a significant part of future rehabilitation and maintenance will be performed by volunteer divers.

 About the Caesarea harbor